vdesabou/kafka-docker-playground/connect-http-sink/README.md

 ]
 ```

-**FIXTHIS** output message is not valid JSON, see https://confluentinc.atlassian.net/browse/CC-6460
+**FIXTHIS** output message is not valid JSON

 ### JSON Converter Example with HTTP error 204 (NO_CONTENT)

-This is to reproduce NPE seen in ticket #20222
+This is to reproduce NPE seen during testing.
 The HTTP server is returning 204 error.

 ```bash